Abelhubprog/Promtok/README.md

 search:
   format:
     - html
-    - json  # <- This line is required for MAESTRO integration
+    - json  # <- This line is required for PROMTOK integration
 ```

 **Available Search Categories:**
-MAESTRO supports the following SearXNG categories, which you can configure in the Settings > Search section:
+PROMTOK supports the following SearXNG categories, which you can configure in the Settings > Search section:
 - General (default)
 - Science
 - IT